theMaryamO/theMaryamO/README.md

 Data & BI Developer
 -------------------

-I have been coding and building analytics solutions for 4 since I made a career switch to tech.
+I have been coding and building analytics solutions for 8 years.

-I love school so I got an MSc in Data Analytics (Distinction).
+I love school, so I got an MSc in Data Analytics (Distinction).
 I put all my outstanding projects in the academic projects repo.

 Data and BI Developer: @baosystems
 Data Product Owner: myHospitalCloud